RensTillmann/vim-cheat-sheet/README.md

-:qa                 # exit vim, unless there are some buffers which have been changed :qa                 # exit vim, any changes to buffers are lost :wq                 # write the current file and quit ZZ                  # write the current file and quit
+:qa                 # exit vim, unless there are some buffers which have been changed :qa                 # exit vim, any changes to buffers are lost :wq                 # write the current file and quit :x		    # like `:wq` but write only when changes have been made ZZ                  # write the current file and quit

 # Navigating the help page